United States Regiments & Batteries > New York > 79th New York Infantry Regiment

 “Highlanders”

-The 79th New York Volunteer Infantry Regiment lost 3 officers and 116 enlisted men killed and mortally wounded and 1 officer and 78 enlisted men to disease during the Civil War.
+The 79th New York Infantry Regiment enrolled 2,200 officers and men during the Civil War.
+It lost 198 men killed and mortally wounded, with 304 men wounded or missing and 1 officer and 78 enlisted men lost to disease.

 1861

-June Duty in the Defenses of Washington, D. C., attached to Mansfield’s Command, Dept. of Washington
+June Duty in the Defenses of Washington, D. C., attached to Mansfield’s Command, Department of Washington.
+The 79th was quartered at Georgetown College, then a tent camp on Maridian Hill.

 July 17 Occupation of Fairfax Court House